concept-graphs/concept-graphs/README.md

 ### Install [Grounded-SAM](https://github.com/IDEA-Research/Grounded-Segment-Anything) package

 Follow the instructions on the original [repo](https://github.com/IDEA-Research/Grounded-Segment-Anything#install-without-docker).
+ConceptGraphs has been tested with the codebase at this [commit](https://github.com/IDEA-Research/Grounded-Segment-Anything/commit/a4d76a2b55e348943cba4cd57d7553c354296223).
+Grounded-SAM codebase at later commits may require some adaptations.

 First checkout the package by